aromalsanthosh/To-Do/README.md

 ##### A To-Do Web App built using HTML5, CSS & JavaScript.

-- Add to-do by entering in text field and click Add button
+- Add to-do by entering the To-Do in text field and click Add button
 - Mark it as completed by clicking on the added task.
-- Delete the todo by pressing X  icon.
+- Delete the todo by pressing 'X icon.